Lightnet/cip2psn/README.md

 # Notes:
  * Researching which packages is easy to used and less coding.
  * Learning some p2p in hypercore protocol.
+ * Not tested all that has cli and boilerplates.